Review: CRY HAVOC (2020)

 And the final showdown?
 It lasts all of about five minutes and results in an incredible non-ending that paves the way for the next sequel.
 For all his badassery Bronzi’s detective manages to accomplish jack shit.

 Despite all that Cry Havoc might be Perez’s best film, though that’s not saying much.
-At least this time out most of the effects are good and there’s a couple of sets of boobs, (despite all his rants about hating PC culture he fogs out Sweet’s boobs for some reason).
+At least this time out most of the effects are good and there are a couple of sets of boobs, (despite all his rants about hating PC culture he fogs out Sweet’s boobs for some reason).
 That at least helps distract from how shitty everything else is.